btkruppa/aws-messaging/README.md

 # Practical Use Cases
 ## Scenario 1
-Lets say we updated a Trainer from our application Caliber.
+Let's say we updated a Trainer from our application Caliber.
 Caliber could save it in it's database and then push the updated user to an SNS topic.
 The topic could then push that message into an SQS queue for BAM, Assign Force, and Track Force.
 This way each app could process the messages from their own queues at their own rate.

 ## Scenario 2
 Or another use case might be an application where a purchase is made.
 It would update it's database and send a message to some topic saying that the purchase was made.
 Then the topic could send that message to a queue that ends up being used to send out confirmation emails and another queue that notifies the actual vendor that was selling the item on the website.